 You should also protect your boat interiors from moisture.
 Don’t allow moisture to enter your boat before it hibernates.
 Moisture will develop into mildew and can encroach in any part of your interiors.
 Spraying chemical dehumidifiers will help.
 To reduce the chances of trapped moisture, vent the cover of your boat to allow good airflow.

 Moisture can also penetrate the appliances inside the boat and damage the electronics and electrical system.
 It pays to have a wired electrical system according to marine standards.
 If you don’t have this kind of wiring system, you can spray exposed electrical connections with a lubricant that fights off moisture.
 Remove electronic items and store them in a place away from the ravages of winter.

 Conduct a thorough cleaning of all the interior areas of the boat.
 These areas should include the deck, transom, stern, galley, berth, cabins, head, helm or cockpit, and so on.
 Also, your work should include vacuuming and washing of carpets and floors.
 All the work should have one goal: to clean and brighten up everything inside the boat.

 4. Plumbing System

 Water is one element that poses the greatest danger in your boat.
-During winter, all kinds of liquid freezes and can cause cracks in engines, busted water pipes, and molds and mildews in the interior.
+During winter, all kinds of liquid freezes and can cause cracks in engines and busted water pipes, including molds and mildews in the interior.